-Over 70% of businesses have been targeted by cyber attacks and two thirds of large UK businesses were hit by a cyber breach in 2016.
-But it’s not just big businesses who are at risk.
-66% of small businesses in the UK have been victims of cyber crime, costing the UK economy over £5 BILLION.
+Last year over 70% of businesses were targeted by cyber attacks and two thirds of large UK businesses were hit by a cyber breach in 2016.
+But it’s not just big businesses who were at risk.
+66% of small businesses in the UK had been victims of cyber crime, costing the UK economy over £5 BILLION.

 Small and medium sized businesses are being targeted more than big businesses because they’re more likely to pay ransoms to retrieve company data, and attacks are more likely to be successful due to less staff cyber security training and less likelihood of encountering cyber defences.